Helpdesk Training Article

 8 Certificates

 8.3 Cambridge English can issue replacement certificates in cases where a certificate has been printed with an incorrect candidate name, was lost in transit, or has been damaged.
 The time for replacing a certificate and the supporting evidence required will vary.
-Candidates should apply for a replacement through their original Centre, who can provide details on fees and deadlines.
+Candidates should apply for a replacement through the Centre, who can provide details on fees and deadlines.

 8.5 A candidate who has lost a certificate may apply for a Certifying Statement for a fee.
 See cambridgeenglish.org for more information.
 Certifying Statements are not available for Pre A1 Starters, A1 Movers, or A2 Flyers but replacement certificates are available for a fee within 5 years of the issue date.
 These candidates can contact the Centre for more information.